 Diarrhea describes bowel movements (stools) that are loose and watery.
 It is very common and usually not serious.
 Many people will have diarrhea once or twice each year.
 It typically lasts two to three days and can be treated with over-the-counter (OTC) medicines.
 Some people often have diarrhea as part of irritable bowel syndrome or other chronic diseases of the large intestine.

 Doctors classify diarrhea as "osmotic," "secretory," or "exudative."

-Osmotic diarrhea means that something in the bowel is drawing water from the body into the bowel.
-A common example of this is "dietetic candy" or "chewing gum" diarrhea, in which a sugar substitute, such as sorbitol, is not absorbed by the body but draws water from the body into the bowel, resulting in diarrhea.
+Osmotic diarrhea means that something in the bowel is drawing water from the body.
+A common example is sorbitol, a sugar substitute found in sugarless candy and gum that isn't absorbed by the body but draws water into the bowel, resulting in diarrhea.

-Secretory diarrhea occurs when the body is releasing water into the bowel when it's not supposed to.
+Secretory diarrhea occurs when the body is releasing water into the bowel.
 Many infections, drugs, and other conditions cause secretory diarrhea.

-Contact your doctor if you have prolonged diarrhea or a fever that lasts more than 24 hours.
+Contact your doctor if you have prolonged diarrhea, bloody diarrhea, or a fever that lasts more than 24 hours.
 Also see your doctor promptly if vomiting prevents you from drinking liquids to replace lost fluids.